srviest/SoloLa/README.rst

 SoloLa!
 ================================================================================

-SoloLa! is an automatic system for transforiming lead guitar audio signal in mu- sic recording into sheet music, which features the guitar expression style reco- gnition.
+SoloLa! is an automatic system for transforiming lead guitar audio signal in music recording into sheet music, which features the guitar expression style recognition.

 The system comprises of the following algorithms:
 	0. Downbeat tracking